mehdios36000/SortFiles/README.md

 <h1>How it works</h1>
 <ul>
     <li>firstly,you will be asked to  put the full path of the desired location that will do all the work to sort the files</li>
-    <li>secondly,you will be asked to put a destination where the files will be stored sorted</li>
+    <li>secondly,you will be asked to put a destination where the files will be stored </li>
-    <li>thirdly,you put random files int the first path and by magic the work is done</li>
+    <li>thirdly,you put random files in the first path and by magic the work is done</li>
 </ul>